bradleysigma/tirules/questions.md

 ### Stellar Genesis (Breakthrough)
 - If another player has units on Avernus, and Muaat moves the planet into a supernova, what happens to those units?
+- If Avernus is being towed, and it has ground forces on it, which system would a Muaat carrier have to move through to pick up some of those ground forces?
+The origin system, the destination system, either, or both?
 - What happens if Avernus is moved through a gravity rift?
 Does it need to roll?
 - Does anything happen if the war sun towing Avernus is lost to a gravity rift before reaching the active system?
 - Does anything happen if the war sun that would start towing Avernus is lost to a gravity rift before reaching the system that contains Avernus?
 - What happens to Avernus if Muaat is eliminated?
 - What happens to Avernus if its system is _Nova Seed_'d?
+- Can Avernus be towed from a system containing the Muaat player's command token?

 ## The Naalu Collective